benhowell/benhowell.github.com/_posts/2014-04-23-scala_and_the_akka_event_bus.md

 [^2]: Another function call: `ask` (rather than tell) sends a message asynchronously and returns a Future representing a possible reply.
 Ask can also be represented as `?`. e.g. `subscriber ? event.payload`.

 [^3]: **Note:** The `Subscriber` parameter is supplied to the `publish` function in the background (meaning that you don't supply it in your call to `publish`), which will become apparent a bit later on in the article.
-Again, If you're intertested in what's happening, take a look at the Akka EventBus code on [GitHub][7].
+Again, If you're interested in what's happening, take a look at the Akka EventBus code on [GitHub][7].

 [1]:http://www.scala-lang.org/